This Broccoli Egg Bake works well as a high protein and low carb Meal Prep Breakfast or to serve as an easy savory brunch recipe.

 the beaten egg mixture

-Whisk the eggs, garlic, Dijon, smoked paprika, salt and pepper in a large bowl or batter bowl with a spout.
+Whisk the eggs, half and half, garlic, Dijon, smoked paprika, salt and pepper in a large bowl or batter bowl with a spout.
 Beat until the eggs are smooth for the best fluffy texture.

 the egg and cheese in the casserole dish before it is baked